Prepare your Home Before it Rains

 Maintain Your Infiltration System.

-Downspouts on many homes in unincorporated Kitsap County connect to an
+Downspouts on many homes connect to an infiltration system that allows

-functioning effectively by removing sediment and organic debris from the
+systems working effectively by cleaning sediment and debris as needed from

 Tips for Homeowners: Keep Stormwater Runoff